mnater/Hyphenopoly/README.md

 ## Second script block – load and run Hyphenopoly_Loader.js
 Hyphenopoly_Loader.js tests if the browser supports CSS hyphenation for the language(s) given in `Hyphenopoly.require`.
 If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary patterns.
 Hyphenopoly.js – once loaded – will hyphenate the elements according to the settings in `setup` and unhide the document when it's done.
 If something goes wrong and Hyphenopoly.js is unable to unhide the document Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and undhides the document and writes a message to the console.
 If the browser supports all languages the script deletes the `Hyphenopoly`-object and terminates without further ado.

+## enable CSS-hyphenation
+Don't forget to enable CSS-hyphenation for the classes you provided to `classnames`.

 # Todo
 - [ ] documentation (general, how-tos and API, wiki)